LiangYuxuan/FreeInstanceSharer/README.md

 * Set max waiting time.
 * Customize your own message.

-## Installation

-Copy `FreeInstanceSharer` to `Interface/Addons`, and enable this addon in game.

-Use slash command `/fis` to config this addon.

 ## Future plans

 - [ ] Localization for more language.